crossplane/crossplane/INSTALL.md

 # Install

 ## Local
-Please refer to [Local Build & Install](/cluster/local/README.md) documentation on how to deploy locally built Crossplane image onto Kubernetes cluster running on Minikube
+Please refer to [Local Build & Install](/cluster/local/README.md) documentation on how to deploy locally built Crossplane image onto Kubernetes cluster running on minikube or using docker for mac.

 # Improving Build Speed

 ## Image Caching and Pruning

-Doing a complete build of Crossplane and the dependent packages can take a long time (more than an hour on a typical macbook).
+Doing a complete build of Crossplane and the dependent packages can take a long time.
 To speed things up we rely heavily on image caching in docker.
 Docker support content-addressable images by default and we use that effectively when building images.
 Images are factored to increase reusability across builds.
 We also tag and timestamp images that should remain in the cache to help future builds.

 ### Pruning the cache